Jan 01, 2021

 **BIG RED FLAG!** Guarding is NOT GOOD!!!

 Dogs who are worried about people taking something they want to keep hold of are way more likely to bite - and kids are often easy targets.
-TRADE UP!

 The trick is to change your dog's emotion about spitting out that 'special' something.